 - 6. In the first instance the school will write to the complainant that their behaviour is considered to be becoming unreasonable / unacceptable and, if it is not modified, action may be taken in accordance with this policy - 7.
-If the behaviour is not modified the school will take some or all of the following actions as necessary, having regard to the nature of the behaviour

-- 8. Some or all of the following actions may be taken, depending on the particular circumstances of the case: - insisting that no member of staff should meet the complainant on his/her own. - restricting telephone calls from the complainant to specified days and times: - requiring that all future contacts with the school are in writing, including via email, except in emergencies; this includes contacts with members of the governing body, who should only be contacted at the school address: - merely acknowledging correspondence from the complainant that raises issues that have already been dealt with; - banning the complainant from the school premises where the complainant's behaviour constitutes a nuisance or disturbance, with any appointments with staff to be agreed in writing by the Head teacher. - 9.
+If the behaviour is not modified the school will take some or all of the following actions as necessary, having regard to the nature of the behaviour and the effect of this on the school community.
+The Principal will write to the complainant/ party involved to explain the decision and the way that future complaints or interactions with the person will be dealt with.
+Any restrictions imposed will be appropriate and proportionate. - 8.
+Some or all of the following actions may be taken, depending on the particular circumstances of the case: - insisting that no member of staff should meet the complainant on his/her own; - restricting telephone calls from the complainant to specified days and times; - requiring that all future contacts with the school are in writing, including via email, except in emergencies; this includes contacts with members of the governing body, who should only be contacted at the school address; - merely acknowledging correspondence from the complainant that raises issues that have already been dealt with; - banning the complainant from the school premises where the complainant's behaviour constitutes a nuisance or disturbance, with any appointments with staff to be agreed in writing by the Head teacher. - 9.
 The school will take into account all equality access considerations when considering their action. - 10.
 Any actions taken will include an indicative timescale for the duration of the sanction and the mechanism for when and how this will be reviewed. - 11.
 However, all correspondence from the complainant will be considered and any new and substantive issues will be addressed and a reply sent to the complainant. - 12.
 New complaints from people who have been deemed unreasonably persistent complainants will be treated on their merits.